The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ## The 2.49 (2.48) Global Cooldown

-One of the things we have been trying to figure out is what GCD tier Reaper will want to play at.
-Currently, this is a bit hard to figure out because we aren’t 100% sure on how stats will function in Endwalker.
-With the stat squish on the horizon, there are a lot of unknown variables.
-We can, however, use the values we do have now and try to make some educated guesses.

 On initial observation, Reaper is a builder and spender class, but has most of its “builders” tied to strictly-timed abilities such as Gluttony, Soul Slice and Plentiful Harvest.
 Our combo actions will only supply about 30% of the resources needed for our burst.
 This gives the initial impression that a higher GCD will lead to higher results.
 Alternatively we could examine the 123 second neutral rotation and attempt to perform that in 120s where there is no perfect fit.
 A 2.42 GCD will bring the Reaper to that neutral state, but is a relatively low skill speed and will have a pretty big impact on our other stats.
 Furthermore, Reaper operates just fine in fights that last less than ten minutes.